-It is argued till today that dowry in ancient India was only the daughter’s inheritance rights given to her when she got married but the practice grew to become something evil.
-Around the 1980s there were significant number of deaths of women related to dowry and the government was forced to take measures.
+It is argued till today that dowry in ancient India was only the daughter’s inheritance rights given to her when she got married, but the practice grew to become something evil.
+Around the 1980s, there were a significant number of deaths of women related to dowry, and the government was forced to take measures.

 Know the law:

-Section 498A of the Indian Penal Code is the main provision that deals with cruelty by husband or relatives of husband and makes the act criminally punishable.
+Section 498A of the Indian Penal Code is the main provision that deals with cruelty by a husband or relatives of a husband and makes the act criminally punishable.

-The provision gives the punishment for such action for up to three years in prison along with fine.
+The provision gives the punishment for such action up to three years in prison along with a fine.

 Cruelty is also defined as:

-• A conduct which is done on purpose and is of a nature that it drives the woman to commit suicide or causes certain grave injury to her.
+- conduct that is done on purpose and is of the nature that it drives the woman to commit suicide or causes certain grave injury to her.

-Thus this provision allows for punishment even after woman’s death and therefore even the parents of the bride can file a complaint.
+Thus, this provision allows for punishment even after a woman’s death, and therefore even the parents of the bride can file a complaint.

-• Harassment of any kind with respect to the non-fulfilment of any unlawful demand for property or valuable security or forcing her to meet these demands are also covered under the definition of cruelty.
+- Harassment of any kind with respect to the non-fulfilment of any unlawful demand for property or valuable security or forcing her to meet these demands is also covered under the definition of cruelty.

-• Cruelty within the section is a non-bailable offence.
-This means that the magistrate has full authority to refuse for a bail and order judicial/police custody of the accused.
+- Cruelty within the section is a non-bailable offence.
+This means that the magistrate has full authority to refuse bail and order judicial/police custody of the accused.

-Dowry death is a major part for which this provision is use but it is important to understand that it is meant to be a holistic provision and any act that comes within the definition of cruelty would be looked within the boundaries of the section.
+Dowry death is a major part for which this provision is used, but it is important to understand that it is meant to be a holistic provision, and any act that comes within the definition of cruelty would be looked at within the boundaries of the section.

 Provisions around S. 498A